Air NZ boss on coronavirus: 'Not all airlines will survive this'

 Foran said today that the $900m figure was the amount the airline requested and that he was confident that it would be enough to see the airline through a few tough months.

-He would not, however, speculate on how long the airline this would last the airline or how long coronavirus would impact the industry.
+He would not, however, speculate on how long this would last the airline or how long coronavirus would impact the industry.

 READ MORE: